Ramon Escobar (serial killer): Trial

 Due to several delays caused by the COVID-19 pandemic, Escobar's trial was delayed until early 2022.
 During said trial, he was offered a plea bargain from the attorney's office: in exchange for the state dropping the death penalty, he would plead guilty to all charges and be sentenced to several life terms without parole.
 Escobar accepted, and on May 6, 2022, his sentence was subsequently handed down.

 Escobar claimed that he had committed the murders out of personal animosity and financial hardship.
 When it came to the murder of his uncle, he claimed it was the result of an argument during which Rogelio belittled him for his lifestyle.

 Prison murder

-Since his conviction, Escobar was moved to the North Kern State Prison in Delano to serve out his sentence.
+After his conviction, Escobar was moved to the North Kern State Prison in Delano to serve out his sentence.
 He shared a cell with 53-year-old Juan Villanueva, who was serving a life sentence for aggravated sexual assault of a minor.
 On February 24, 2023, Villanueva was found unresponsive in his cell, and was pronounced dead a short time later.
-Escobar has been detained on suspicion of killing him, and the incident is currently being investigated by the prison authorities.
+In May 2023, Villanueva's cause of death was revealed to be ligature strangulation, and Escobar awaits prosecution for the murder.

+In September 2023, court documents revealed that Escobar had left a note in his cell outlining why he had decided to kill his cellmate.
+According to the note, he strangled Villanueva because of his poor hygiene, refusal to move out and because he "didn't want to take [Escobar] seriously".
+Escobar also stated that the entire ordeal lasted five minutes.